 - Present in the mobile phone markets in 28 countries

 - 50 million mobile phone customers worldwide with 4G coverage

 Orange Internet and Mobile Phone Offers

 Orange Mobile Phone Plans With a Contract

-There is a wide variety of Orange mobile phone plans, with options ranging from very basic to full-service.
+There is a wide variety of Orange mobile phone plans, with options ranging from very basic with low level data and call inclusions, to full-service.
 Orange cell phone plans include:

 - Calling time ranging from 2 hours per month to unlimited calling time

 - Unlimited texts to French mobile phone numbers, some plans offer SMS to international numbers as well

-- Data allowances ranging from 100 MB to 150 GB per month
+- Data allowances ranging from 100 MB to unlimited GB per month

 - Access to Orange free Wifi hotspots